-How to Potty Training Your Hamster in 5 Easy Steps
+How to Potty Train Your Hamster

-1. Purchase a hamster potty.
+1. Purchase a hamster potty

 The first thing you will need before you can begin potty training your hamster is a hamster potty.
 There are plenty of brands available online, and almost anyone will work fine as long as you follow a few guidelines.

 Hamsters like to pee in the corner of their cage, so you will need a potty that fits snuggly in this area.
 We recommend the triangle-shaped bathroom because it will fit better than the round type, so it will be easier to train your pet to use.

 While not as important as fitting into the corner, a lid over the potty will help your hamster feel more secure.
 Your hamster will prefer the potty’s protected space over the unprotected space it usually uses, so it will be easier to train it to use the potty.

 Next, you will need to place a substrate in the bottom of your hamster potty.
 Sand is ideal because it’s heavy and will prevent the potty from tipping over or moving around while your hamster is getting in and out.
 If it’s too light, your hamster might knock it out of the corner and will return to peeing outside the potty.
 Your pet can also dig into a sand substrate, something it likes to do while using the bathroom.
 If you don’t have sand, you can use paper or wood, but keep an eye on the potty, so it doesn’t move.